Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 That's a small price to pay, especially since many Evil Eye abilities activate outside the field (or immediately upon arrival) and don't require continuous field access.
 Equip Selene onto Zerrziel, and you'll create a formidable combo, especially since it offers several defensive effects to protect your ace.

-Like Quantum Dragon, Dragon Ogre accepts any tuner and non-tuner duo, fitting any synchro theme.
-Not only does Ogre carry strong ATK, he can banish any opposing monster that activates its effect, ensnaring foes in a brutal net.
+Like Quantum Dragon, Berserker accepts any tuner and non-tuner duo, fitting any synchro theme.
+Not only does he carry strong ATK, he can banish any opposing monster that activates its effect, ensnaring foes in a brutal net.

 Supporting Multi-Attack Monsters in Yu-Gi-Oh